Office of Public and Intergovernmental Affairs

 Secretary of Veterans Affairs

-The Honorable David J. Shulkin was nominated by President Trump to serve as the ninth Secretary of Veterans Affairs (VA) and was confirmed by the United States Senate on February 13, 2017.
+The Honorable Robert Wilkie was nominated by President Trump to serve as the tenth Secretary of Veterans Affairs.
+He was confirmed by the United States Senate on July 23, 2018, and sworn in on July 30, 2018.
+Mr. Wilkie previously served as the acting Secretary of VA from March 28 to May 29, 2018.